Mountchicken/Efficient-Deep-Learning/Efficient_GPUtilization.md

     ```

 - As you can see from the code, `model.zero_grad()` is executed only after the forward count reaches `accmulation_step`, i.e. the gradient is accumulated 10 times before updating the parameters.
 This allows you to have a relatively large batch size while reducing the memory footprint.
 - Note that there may be a slight performance difference if the model includes layers that take batch information into account, such as BN.
-This is an Experiment conduct by [MMCV](https://github.com/open-mmlab/mmcv/pull/1221).
+This is an Experiment conducted by [MMCV](https://github.com/open-mmlab/mmcv/pull/1221).
 Using gradient accumulation in the presence of BN may degrade model performance, but this problem should be mitigated when the Batch size is large
   - **Faster RCNN without BatchNorm**

         | samples_per_gpu | cumulative_iters | bbox_mAP |